aRcHmaGe333/ECOmpile/README.md

 # ECOmpile

 ECOmpile is a research and productization effort that turns **self-assessing neural systems** into **hybrid neural‑code stacks**.
-The repository curates the source exports (`1.md`, `2.md`), adds structured documentation, and outlines SDK prototypes so the material can be shared as a cohesive public repo without touching the original files.
+The repository contains structured documentation and outlines SDK prototypes so the material can be shared as a cohesive public repository.

 Think of it as an AI refinery: models improvise, measure what works best, and then forge those reliable motifs into lean code that anyone can inspect.
-The result is software that stays creative when it needs to be, yet behaves like dependable infrastructure where it counts.
+The result is software that stays creative when it needs to be, yet behaves like dependable infrastructure where it counts, not to mention the gains in speed, reliability and the ability to educate, to define, display and reproduce certain actions in a clear, transparent manner.

-Public stakeholders—from curious readers to CTOs—can explore this repo to understand why ECOmpile matters for cost, safety, transparency, and sustainability, all without parsing multi-thousand-line transcripts.
+Public stakeholders — from curious readers to CTOs — can explore this repo to understand why ECOmpile matters for cost, safety, transparency, and sustainability, all without parsing multi-thousand-line transcripts.
 Every curated document points back to the original exports, so nothing is lost and everything stays verifiable.

 > **All Rights Reserved — © 2025 Slavko Stojnić**